inspec/inspec/docs/plugins.md

 ### Chef InSpec Plugins

-For details on how to author an Chef InSpec Plugin, see the [developer documentation](https://github.com/inspec/inspec/blob/master/docs/dev/plugins.md)
+For details on how to author a Chef InSpec Plugin, see the [developer documentation](https://github.com/inspec/inspec/blob/master/docs/dev/plugins.md)

 ### Train Plugins